 Until fairly recently, audio books were produced on a cassette tape or compact disk.
 I bought all of the Harry Potter books on tape, and they were bulky (and wonderful, of course).
 The seventh book has seventeen tapes.
 Imagine shipping those to stores or mailing them directly to buyers.
 CDs, with their greater storage capacity, reduced the size of a book’s packaging.
 Still there was a physical product.

-Enter the world of digital music, MP3 players, and itunes and guess what?
+Enter the world of digital music, MP3 players,itunes, Blue Tooth, and guess what?
 You can load a digital book on the players or a home computer.
 You can also listen to them on e-readers, such as the Kindle or iPad.
 Suddenly, the packaging element was out of the equation.
 A reader could simply download a book from the seller.

 Audio book publishers still pay for the story and the actor who reads the book, but the per-unit costs do not include a physical product.
 Or, they do not have to.
 CD audio books are still widely available.

 With the potential for reduced costs and the relative ease of producing digital products (can you say U-tube?) digital audio books met self-published authors.
 A good audio book is much more than the author reading their book on recording software on a laptop.
-Self-published authors met professional narrators with high quality recording equipment.
+Self-published authors met professional narrators who owned high-quality recording equipment.

 What is ACX?
 Authors can post information on their books to see if a narrator will read (produce) them.
 Narrators (called producers) can post samples of themselves doing all kinds of work – straight narration, comedy, men’s voices, women’s voices, and more.
 A narrator can find an author’s work and provide an audition, or an author can listen to a narrator’s samples and ask the narrator to audition.
 The author provides a sample of the book for the narrator to read.